The Array Context Abstraction

 an numpy.ndarray for each array recognized by the context.
 The input array must be thaw()ed.
 When working with array containers each leaf must be one of the context’s array types or a scalar, which is then converted to an ndarray leaving the container structure intact.

-abstract call_loopy(program: loopy.TranslationUnit, **kwargs: Any) Dict[str, Array][source]
+abstract call_loopy(t_unit: loopy.TranslationUnit, **kwargs: Any) dict[str, Array][source]

 Execute the loopy program program on the arguments kwargs.